Are you drowning in emails and meeting requests? Working long hours every day? Feeling guilty when you (don’t) work on Sundays? Then, keep reading.

 Kevin Kruse – New York Times best-selling author and LEADx CEO – combined his skills as a CEO and a journalist to search for common bonds of success by surveying people of great accomplishment.
 The product is his best-selling book, 15 Secrets Successful People Know About Time Management.

-Back in the day, Kevin was working 7 days a week, 18 hours a day.
-And his first companies failed.
-Later, he learned that it’s more about bringing one’s best self to a limited number of hours, than trying to work in a weakened state every hour of the day.
-As he got better at “extreme productivity,” his companies did better, and he ended up selling several multi-million dollar companies.
-After he sold his last business, he decided he wanted to share the message that there’s a better way.
-He interviewed Olympic athletes, students, entrepreneurs and other highly successful people, discussed their productivity secrets and wrote a book about it.
+Kevin Kruse: Back in the day, I was working 7 days a week, 18 hours a day.
+And my first companies failed.
+Later, I learned from mentors that it’s more about energy, focus and bringing your best self to a limited number of hours, than trying to work in a weakened state every hour of the day.
+As I got better at ‘extreme productivity,’ my companies did better and I ended up selling several multi-million dollar companies.
+When I sold my last business, I decided I wanted to share the message that there’s a better way.
+Not to pick a time management fight, but I learned that a lot of what we’ve been taught about time management is wrong.
+So, I wanted to write about my own experience, but also about the experience of other highly successful people in different areas—Olympic athletes, students, entrepreneurs.
+That’s how it all came about.